They don’t own your music; they help you monetize it.

-A music publishing administrator manages the rights of a songwriter in the marketplace by registering and licensing songs with the proper entities - such as Performing Rights Organizations (PROs) and Collective Management Organizations (CMOs) - to make sure any royalties your songs generate are collected.
+A music publishing administrator manages the rights of a songwriter in the marketplace and helps collect any royalties your songs generate.
+They do this by registering and licensing your songs with the proper entities, including Performing Rights Organizations (PROs), Collective Management Organizations (CMOs), and Mechanical Rights Organizations (MROs).

-Music publishing administrators traditionally do not retain any ownership of the songs they administer.
-The copyright holder (songwriter) retains ownership and creative control of the music.
-Instead, the administrator will collect royalties and licensing fees on behalf of the copyright holder, and in return, take a small commission fee for their services.
+Music publishing administrators do not retain any ownership or creative control over the songs they administer.
+The copyright holder (often the songwriter) does, while the administrator collects royalties and licensing fees on their behalf and charges a small commission fee for their services.

 Songtrust is a music publishing administrator.
-This means that we provide administrative services to independent and unpublished songwriters including the ability to collect royalties worldwide with a professional global administration network.
-We also help you manage your current catalog to more accurately collect royalties.
+This means that we provide administrative services to independent and unpublished songwriters, including managing your catalog and collecting royalties within a global administration network.

 Interested in learning more?
 Check out our blog post on why you need music publishing.